Carreau/phd-dissertation/parts/part2.rst

     - Resting Time
     - Laser Power

-For each pairs of actin/probe bead pairs, the initial minimum approach distance of the traps is set to 5 to 8 µm then a single indentation cycle is done.
+For each pair of actin/probe bead, the initial minimum approach distance of the traps is set to 5 to 8 µm before a single indentation cycle is done.
 If the maximum measured force between the two beads is not higher than 8 to 10 pN, the minimum approach distance is reduced by 0.25 to 1 µm and the procedure repeated.
-One the maximum achieved forced is in the 10-15pN range the indentation experiment is automatically repeated from up to 10 times.
-Before each indentation the software automatically does a "scan" of each bead to correct for the trapping stiffness inferred from the bead radius.
-It then perform an indentation cycle:
+Once the maximum achieved forced is in the 10-15pN range the right distance is found and up to 10 automatic force-indentation experiments are performed.
+Before each indentation the software automatically does a "scan" of each bead to ensure correct calibration.
+An indentation cycle has the following step:

-    - Approach Probe trap at constant speed until the minimal approach distance.
+    - Probe trap is approaching the actin-bead at constant speed until the minimal approach distance has been reached.
-    - Rest for the required time
+    - Rest for 3seconds resting time
-    - retract Probe trap until initial position at constant speed
+    - Probe trap return to its initial position at constant speed
-    - repeat after a few second if requested.
+    - Cycle is repeated as many times as set.

-During this cycle the deflection of the laser induced by the probe-bead and actin bead are recored byte QPD.
+During this cycle the deflection of the laser induced by the probe-bead and actin-bead are recored by the QPD.

-After a indentation cycle is done the experimenter can try to perform the indentation on the actin-bed from another direction, or release the actin bead on proceed with a new one.
+After an indentation cycle is finished the experimenter can try to perform the indentation on the actin-bead from another direction, or release the actin-bead on proceed to a new one.

-In the case where the indented actin network show sign of inhomogeneity or symmetry breaking, the experiments are marked not taken into account for further analysis.
+In the case where the indented actin network shows sign of inhomogeneity or symmetry breaking, the experiments are stripped not taken into account for further analysis.

 The date and time of each indentation cycle is recorded to extract the time of